Below is a list of some of the most commonly asked questions we are asked, along with answers.

 What is the recommended UL No. for a 3 hour fire rating at podium level?

-How many storeys can be built with your TotalFraming System?
+How many storeys can be built with your system?

-TotalFraming was designed for low and mid-rise buildings.
+Our systems are designed for low and mid-rise buildings.
 This typically means buildings that have anywhere from 3 to 12 storeys, like multi-family condos and apartment buildings, hotels, institutional buildings, and commercial buildings (e.g. offices, factories, etc.).
-Ultimately, the height of a TotalFraming structure depends on a few limitations, which are determined on a project basis.
-Currently, we’re working on plans for a 12-storey building, which shows that possibilities are endless when implementing our TotalFraming technology.
+Ultimately, the height of a structure depends on a few limitations, which are determined on a project basis.
+Currently, we’re working on plans for a 12-storey building.

 What is Composite TotalJoist?